Otolaryngology–Head and Neck Surgery Residency

 - Alive with a thriving professional sports scene

 Stanford OHNS is committed to increasing the diversity of leaders pursuing careers in clinical practice, research and policy.
-In collaboration with the Center of Excellence, we aim to foster a supportive and inclusive community of learners.
+In collaboration with the Center of Excellence and D-CORE, we aim to foster a supportive and inclusive community of learners.
 To that end, we especially encourage under-represented minorities to apply for our training programs.